 Suburb directory

-Compare provider contact details and availability status for clinics listed in CARINGBAH, NSW.
+Compare provider contact details and availability status for clinics listed in Caringbah, NSW.

-Paediatric OT in CARINGBAH at a glance
+Paediatric OT in Caringbah at a glance

-1 paediatric OT clinic listed in CARINGBAH, NSW.
+1 paediatric OT clinic listed in Caringbah, NSW.

 OTWaitlist provides general information about NDIS-aligned paediatric occupational therapy clinics.
 We're not a clinic and don't provide medical advice.
 Always speak directly with a qualified OT or GP about your child's specific needs.

-No availability in CARINGBAH right now?
+No availability in Caringbah right now?

-Suburb listings last refreshed on 3 June 2026.
+Suburb listings last refreshed on 14 July 2026.
 Sourced from public clinic listings.
 Confirm directly with each clinic before booking.

-Looking beyond CARINGBAH?
+Looking beyond Caringbah?

 See Browse all NSW paediatric OT providers for clinics across the wider state directory.

-Quick answers about CARINGBAH
+Quick answers about Caringbah

 Answered from the current directory snapshot — listings are self-reported and may change.

-How many paediatric OT clinics are in CARINGBAH?
+How many paediatric OT clinics are in Caringbah?

-1 clinic is listed in CARINGBAH, NSW on OTWaitlist.
+1 clinic is listed in Caringbah, NSW on OTWaitlist.

-Which CARINGBAH clinics are taking new patients?
+Which Caringbah clinics are taking new clients?

-How fresh is this CARINGBAH availability data?
+How fresh is this Caringbah availability data?

 Listings here are self-reported and sourced from public registers; check directly with the clinic before relying on availability.

-Questions families ask in CARINGBAH
+Questions families ask in Caringbah

 How long is the typical wait for paediatric occupational therapy in NSW?